AudioGuard : controlling microphone access on per-process basis

 Of course, the type of the property value varies and depends on the property.

-the property descriptor and value types are often documentd with a usage summary table in the MSDN page for the property.
-As indicated by our driver’s log, KSPROPERTY_CONNECTION_STATE -> KSSTATE_RUN property is being set to start the recording, and KSPROPERTY_CONNECTION_STATE -> KSSTATE_STOP property is being set to stop it. insert example snippet here msdn
+the property descriptor and value types are often documented via a usage summary table in the MSDN page for the property.

 KSPROPERTY and KSIDENTIFIER are aliases, and have the same definition.